PROjects

 How do I identify a southern right whale?

-• Callosities: they have roughened patches of skin on their heads, chins, and lower jaws that are unique to each whale.
-These patches look like barnacles and are colonized by tiny white crustaceans.
+- Callosities – they have roughened patches of skin on their heads, chins, and lower jaws that are unique to each whale.
+These patches are calloused areas colonized by tiny white crustaceans.

-• Blow holes: they have two separate blow holes that produce a V-shaped cloud of vapor when they breathe.
+- Blow holes – they have two separate blow holes that produce a V-shaped cloud of vapor when they breath.

 Distribution and habitat